securitymagick/CAS-tutorials/tutorial-2/README.md

   		PRIMARY KEY  (`uname`)
 	);

-Step 2:  Modify CAS Client from tutorial 1 to use this database.
+Step Three:  Modify CAS Client from tutorial 1 to use this database.
 Modify your cas pom to include:

 	<dependency>